ll8464/GameGo/README.md

 The model is initially using memory.
 A database implementation will occur at a future date.

 UserI/O (input/output) - enable a user to perform all input/output operations for a data set

+Controller - The controller does not talk to the Repository.
+It interacts only with the Data Access Object and Service Layer.